Florida, 47 dead, struggle to power back up after Hurricane Ian

 "Warnings for hurricane season start in June.
 So there's a degree of personal responsibility here.
 I think the county acted appropriately.
 The thing is, a certain percentage of people will not heed the warnings regardless," Anderson said on the CBS show "Face the Nation".

-Separately, DeSantis on Friday noted that many forecasts placed Ian's landfall north of Lee County and said officials there acted appropriately once models began to center on the county. — AP
+Separately, DeSantis on Friday noted that many forecasts placed Ian's landfall north of Lee County and said officials there acted appropriately once models began to centre on the county. — AP